nikitaapraj/weather-api/weather-api-docs/weekly-forecast.md

 ## Overview

 This request returns a seven-day forecast for the location including the current day.
+To get hourly forecast, see [Get hourly forecast for a location](/weather-api-docs/hourly-weekly-forecast.md).